Last Updated 20th September 2023

 If creating your own, you will be given these 5 templates as a starting point:

-Template 1 is the perfect setup for an extremely visual graphic and is best used in products that are sold well via images.
+Template 1 is the perfect setup for an extremely visual graphic and is best used in easy selling products that are sold well via images.
 You can even use the two banner images to display one large image with a little jiggling.

-Template 2, on the other hand, is better for products that don’t need to be explained as much.
+Template 2, on the other hand, is better for mention of products that don’t need to be explained as much.
 It provides a nice simple layout with several images and text next to them, and the reduced amount of modules gives each image a bit more space to breathe.

 We personally don’t see much reason to bother with the other 3 as they are a little simple.